STEM Scholars in Biology

 Meet Carla Barahona

-Carla Barahona ’22 knew Mercy College was the place for her when she came to campus.
+Carla Barahona ’22 knew Mercy University was the place for her when she came to campus.
 “At first I wasn’t sure, but after visiting campus and talking to professors and students I was really convinced,” said Barahona.

 What stood out for her was the strong Mercy community.
 “Everyone seemed so unified.
 We were all motivated and even if we’re doing different things, everyone had the same goal to learn, grow and succeed,” said Barahona.